nagarajbhat/academic-kickstart/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Recent Posts"
+title = "Blog :pencil:"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"
+  columns = "2"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5